DaneRainbird/appimage-desktop-entry/README.md

+### AppImage Desktop Entry
-Bash script that creates desktop entry for an .AppImage
+My personal fork of a bash script that creates desktop entry for an .AppImage This fork adds the ability for a user to provide their own icon image in the case that the AppImage does not contain one, which is common with hobbyist programs.

 ## Usage